Join the People Bank: Get involved and help shape adult social care and health support and services

 Overview

-Involving People Bank members in our work is one way in which the council consults and engages with clients, carers and residents.
-Working in partnership helps us to get a clearer understanding of clients’ needs, and better services to meet those needs.
+Involving People Bank members in our work is one way in which the council consults and engages with people who access our services, carers and residents.
+Working in partnership helps us to get a clearer understanding of people's needs, and better services to meet those needs.

-Adult Social Care and Health is committed to providing a high standard of accessible and inclusive People Bank member support.
-The People Bank is a place where your voice is heard, your ideas are valued, and you can make a meaningful difference.
+We are committed to providing People Bank members with a high standard of accessible and inclusive support.
+It is a place where your voice is heard, your ideas are valued, and you can make a meaningful difference.

 We welcome volunteers from all walks of life and want them to enjoy the involvement opportunities they undertake with us.
 Volunteering means making a difference to others but also offers opportunities to connect with new people, develop new skills and grow your confidence.